kaustavha/luvit-docs/doc/api/modules.markdown

 <!-- type=misc -->

-The semantics of Node.js's `require()` function were designed to be general enough to support a number of sane directory structures.
-Package manager programs such as `dpkg`, `rpm`, and `npm` will hopefully find it possible to build native packages from Node.js modules without modification.
+The semantics of luvit's `require()` function were designed to be general enough to support a number of sane directory structures.
+Package manager programs such as `dpkg`, `rpm`, and `npm` will hopefully find it possible to build native packages from luvit modules without modification.

 Below we give a suggested directory structure that could work: